samsuh/2026-journal/README.md

 # 2026-journal

+## 4/15/26 - Wednesday
+- Man i really did nothing the past week in terms of productivity in any way.
+I'm enjoying my days generally speaking.
+Consuming a lot of youtube, but I should get out from here and go do something.
+I've been wanting to go ride my bike, but I don't have any destination to ride to.
+Kind of story of my life, really.

 ## 4/14/26 - Tuesday
 - Meh.
 I feel like ive wasted a whole week, which i have.
 No real motivation or push to do anything.
 Just floating in space self-sustaining.
 - Just watching crypto charts